 - How hormonal therapy, diet, and exercise have affected your body

-Dr. Xu encourages open and honest communication about your body, your lifestyle and what you want for the future.
+We encourage open and honest communication about your body, your lifestyle and what you want for the future.
 Photos of your desired look can help her understand your needs.
 Your medical history is also important, including any information about medical conditions.
-Things to discuss with Dr. Xu include:
+Things to discuss with our team include:

 - Why you want the surgery

 - What sort of body shape or form you would like

 We understand the responsibility of transforming a person’s appearance to better reflect their gender identity and build self-esteem.
 Our top priority is understanding your vision and desires.
 During a consultation, our team will explain:

 - The different types of body contouring procedures